 Is cottage cheese toast the next avocado toast?
 Add a sprinkle of cinnamon and then ask the kids!

 Kids love being creative, and breakfast should be no exception.
 Instead of the standard fruit-cereal-yogurt parfait, leave out a selection of nuts and seeds for them to choose from, as well.

 13. Greek yogurt and honey toast

 What’s better than Greek yogurt?
 Greek yogurt on whole-grain toast with a drizzle of honey.
-Guaranteed kids will get a kick out of eating yogurt the “non-traditional” way.
+It’s guaranteed that kids will get a kick out of eating yogurt the “non-traditional” way.

-Another great bagel topping, according to Thompson?
+Another great toast or bagel topping, according to Thompson?
 Hummus!

 15. Hard-boiled eggs and fruit or oatmeal